 The best choices would be Enfamil Neuro Pro or Similac 2′ -FL HMO Pro Advance for overall nutrition because of the added ingredients usually only found in breastmilk.
 If your child has a cow’s milk aversion or is extra colicky, they’ll need a different option.
 Keep reading to see which formulas come out on top!

-To see whether Similac or Enfamil (or both!) made our Best Baby Formula list, click and read!
+To see which one made our Best Baby Formula list, click and read!

 Enfamil vs Similac Formula

 While it is hard to extrapolate across entire brands since they offer a variety of products with different ingredients:

 Enfamil often contains 50% more DHA and AHA oils for neural and eye development than Similac although Similac incorporates Lutein, more fully avoids GMO’s, is slightly higher in sugars and generally offers more tastey products.

 If your baby tends to be gassy, fussy, or spit up a lot, you may want to switch to a formula geared toward sensitive tummies.
 But which formula should you choose?
 Enfamil offers Gentlease while Similac offers Sensitive, both created with tummy troubles in mind.

 Enfamil’s Gentlease has been shown to reduce gas, crying, and fussiness in one day, while still providing complete nutrition for health in the first year.
 Similac’s Sensitive formula also promises to prevent mild spit-up, gas, and fussiness.
 The formulas are quite different between the two, but let’s first look at what the two formulas have in common.

 Read this article if you are not sure whether you need Enfamil Gentlease or Enfamil AR.

 - Enfamil and Similac offer similar amounts of proteins, fats, carbohydrates, vitamins, and water.

 - Both use corn syrup solids to help baby digest cow’s milk easier.